Hello and welcome to my Burton Genesis binding review.

 In a lot of ways you could mistake these bindings for freestyle bindings with all that shock absorption and great butterability - and they make awesome freestyle bindings if that's what you're looking for.
 These bindings were awesome when going through the park or doing other tricks around the resort.

-But they also have some really decent response, which you need in a true all-mountain binding.
+But they also have some decent response, which you need in a true all-mountain binding.
+They're not like ultra-responsive, but they hold their own, especially with boards around a 4/10 to 6/10 flex.

 This response is in part helped by the ‘hammock’ that sits in front of the highback.
 This hammock grips your boots to add to response, particularly on toe-side turns.